federstedt/librenms_ansible/README.md

 # Ansible Collection - federstedt.librenms
----

 Ansible Collection for LibreNMS API.

+Currently in early development, I've implemented add, delete and get modules for the "/devices" endpoint.
-Developed since I wanted to learn devolping my own modules, and also needed the functionality for a project.
+Developed since I wanted to learn how to develop my own modules, and also needed the functionality for a project.
-Currently in early development, I've implemented add, delete and get modules for the /devices endpoint.
 Will add more if I find the time / need.

 ## Requirements
-- Python 3.8.10
+- Python 3.8
 - Python modules:
   - 'requests'
 - Ansible 2.9.6 (could work with earlier but I tested with this version)